JundyMardhatillah/JundyMardhatillah/README.md

 </p>

 <!-- About me -->
 <p>I have been studying code for 3+ years.
 I started with Game Development using Unity Engine.
 But I am passionate at frontend Mobile development using Flutter.
-Currently, I am learning a datascience path using Python and R through 365 Data Science Platform.</p>
+Currently, I am learning a data science path using Python and R through 365 Data Science Platform.</p>

 <!-- Social Badges Section -->
 <p align="left">